FaiziCodeSpace/practice-progress-tracker/README.md

 - React Router with conditional layout rendering
 - Navbar logic, visibility handling
 - Form handling and validation
+- Basic field validation using regex and dynamic error messages
 - API Integration with loading state using `fetch`
 - JSON Server as mock backend
 - Loading feedback using conditional GIFs